 - Post-traumatic stress disorder

 Did you suffer one of these construction injuries in the course of your work?
-If so, our Baltimore personal injury attorneys at William G. Kolodner P.A. are here to help.
+If so, our Baltimore personal injury attorneys at William G. Kolodner Personal Injury Lawyers are here to help.
 Call our Baltimore office today to schedule your free consultation to go over your case and strategize on next steps.

 How Can I Recover Compensation After a Construction Accident in Maryland?